 Dying to Understand is an online resource related to death and dying, available for all those impacted by a terminal illness as they and their loved ones travel the path to death.

 - Provide education about dying: including wills, testaments, advanced directives, funeral planning, palliative care

 - Provide education about living: including how to do your bucket list, photoshoots, legacy and telling your story

 - Provide a community forum for discussion about anything life and death related

 - Provide education on palliative care resources and topics at the level that everyone can understand

 Vision/What we are about

-To be a leading, caring and respected global not-for-profit organisation providing quality online resources to support all people who will be affected by death in the next six to 12 months.
+To be a leading, caring and the respected global not-for-profit organisation providing quality online resources to support all people who will be affected by a death in the next six to twelve months.

 We have seen too many people die without due regard for this unavoidable day in every life.
 We have seen bad deaths – unnecessary suffering, poor planning, family breakdowns, financial distress, excessive loss and bereavement, as well as heartache that can be avoided if better preparation for death is included.